 MWEG purports to educate its members regarding “how to address misinformation on social media.”
 Unfortunately, the factual unreliability and extreme partisanship of Glenn’s piece is typical of the numerous social media advocacy pieces by various MWEG authors we examined.
 As Glenn acknowledged in her sanitized and embellished founding narrative, MWEG was born through like-minded partisans rallying to her Facebook posts.
 Here again we see the group’s gross disregard for factual integrity in pushing false assertions and dubious partisan narratives to support its political agenda.
 The group’s training of members to respond to social media “misinformation” relied heavily on Glenn’s example.

+Glenn's post is essentially a social media "testimony" of a leftist political candidate using quasi-religious language while playing fast and loose with the facts.
 In case after case, Glenn and her MWEG associates demonstrate themselves to be shameless propagandists pushing disinformation, not “courageous” activists for ethics and virtue.

 7. No One is Above the Law - Except Favorites

 MWEG has repeatedly implied that conservatives should be punished more harshly than others, while giving a free pass to ideological allies and favored groups.
 Unlimited illegal immigration?
 MWEG fails to forthrightly acknowledge that laws have been broken or to assert that existing laws should be enforced.
 Violent left-wing anarchism and extremism?
 Far-left radicals throwing bombs into federal courthouses?
 According to MWEG, these acts are society’s fault and Trump’s fault because he was president.
 Of course, the explosion of crime, inflation, economic meltdown, Russia’s war against Ukraine, the failed US withdrawal from Afghanistan, and other disasters of the Biden presidency have never been attributed by MWEG to his leadership.